-The College Illinois![®] Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts for the 2021/2022 enrollment period.
-ISAC recently secured some state funding to start addressing the College Illinois![®] Prepaid Tuition Program unfunded liability.
-There were two State appropriations from the State's General Revenue Fund - one for \$30 million on behalf of fiscal year 2021 that is reflected in this actuarial valuation and a second appropriation of \$20 million for fiscal year 2022 that will be reflected in the next actuarial valuation as of June 30, 2022.
-ISAC has informed us that they will continue to advocate for annual funding in future years until the full unfunded liability is addressed.
+The College Illinois!® Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts for the 2022/2023 enrollment period.
+ISAC recently secured state funding that has significantly addressed the College Illinois!® Prepaid Tuition Program unfunded liability.
+There were two State appropriations from the State's General Revenue Fund on behalf of fiscal year 2022 - one for \$20 million and a second appropriation of \$230 million that are reflected in this actuarial valuation as of June 30, 2022.
+(There was an additional State appropriation of \$30 million on behalf of fiscal year 2021.)

-Considering the current asset allocation, current and future liquidity requirements and the fact that program enrollment is on hold, we believe the net investment rate of return assumption of 5.25 percent in fiscal year 2022 grading down to 3.00 percent in 2027, on a select and ultimate basis, is reasonable based on applicable Actuarial Standards of Practice.
+Considering the current asset allocation, current and future liquidity requirements and the fact that program enrollment is on hold, we believe the net investment rate of return assumption of 5.00 percent in fiscal year 2023 grading down to 3.00 percent in 2029, on a select and ultimate basis, is reasonable based on applicable Actuarial Standards of Practice.